 “Kimberly Scott-Hayden, our NEA ESP of the Year, is brave, heroic, unselfish, and, like many of her fellow educators in the midst of this pandemic, has continued to do everything for our students, our communities, and our nation,” said NEA President Becky Pringle.
 “A proud union member and social justice activist, when school buildings closed – and classes continued, virtually or in person—she did not hesitate and she did not falter.
-Even while Kimberly was furloughed, she continued to feed and nurture our students, turning school buildings into sites that offered nutritious meals to students.
+During the pandemic, she continued to feed and nurture our students, turning school buildings into sites that offered nutritious meals to students.
 She even donated a kidney to her ailing husband.
 Channeling Martin Luther King, Jr.’s guiding principle, ‘what have you done for others?’ she responded with deeds and actions.
 This nation – our entire nation – owes our beloved ESPs and Kimberly Scott-Hayden in particular a huge debt of gratitude.”

 Scott-Hayden, who is also the 2021 Essex County ESP of the Year and the NJEA ESP of the Year, began working in East Orange on her birthday, Dec.
 18, 1995.
 The child of two employees of East Orange Public Schools and a proud graduate of the district, Scott-Hayden felt there was no better way to give back than to dedicate her professional life to the students of East Orange.